awesomemotive/easy-digital-downloads/readme.txt

 = How do I Show My Shopping Cart? =

-There are three ways you can show the downloads shopping cart:
+There are two ways you can show the downloads shopping cart:

 1. Use the short code and simply place [download_cart] on a page or within a text widget.

 2. Use the included widget.
 Go to Appearance > Widgets and place the "Downloads Cart" widget into any widget area available.

-3. Use the template tag and place the following in the template file of your choosing:

-`echo edd_shopping_cart();`

 = Is there a sample import file I can use to setup a demo store? =